localstack/localstack/README.md

 </p>

 <p align="center">
-  LocalStack provides an easy-to-use test/mocking framework for developing cloud applications.
+  LocalStack is a cloud software development framework to develop and test your AWS applications locally.
 </p>

 <p align="center">
   <a href="#overview">Overview</a> •
   <a href="#installing">Install</a> •
-  <a href="#example">Example</a> •
+  <a href="#quickstart">Quickstart</a> •
   <a href="#running">Run</a> •
   <a href="#usage">Usage</a> •
   <a href="#releases">Releases</a> •